Library

 Drop a 40-page architecture review into the Library.
 Ask in the Timeline: "What does the review say about API rate limits?"
 The answer cites page 12 of the document and a Redis decision you saved three months ago.
 Your documents and your memories search together.

 The Library stores PDFs, spreadsheets, Word files, presentations, code, and other formats.
 Content is parsed, split into searchable segments, and indexed.
-Every document becomes searchable from the Timeline, global search, and connected AI tools.
+Once a document is Searchable, it shows up everywhere you already think from:

 The First Useful Document